isomerpages/singhealth-alice/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Here's a notification bar you can use
+notification: ""
 sections:
   - hero:
-      title: " Launch of A.L.I.C.E "
+      title: Launch of A.L.I.C.E
       subtitle: "@ SGH Campus"
       background: /images/hero-banner.png
       button: About the Event